kta95/HypercarServiceCenter-django-project/README.md

-# HyperNews Website with Django
+# HyperCar Website with Django